ezeBalsamo/Yugi-Academy/docs/how-to/how-to-use.md

 ---

-## Change Password
+## Update Password

-Clicking change password button, you will take you to a change password page.
+You can update your password by clicking the update password button.

-### Information required to change password
+### Information required to update the password

-- Current password (need to be the same as current user password)
+- Current password (it needs to be the same as current user password)

-- New password (need to be different to current user password)
+- New password (it needs to be different to current user password)

-- Confirm password (need to be the same as new password)
+- Confirm password (it needs to be the same as new password)

 ---